vpsfreecz/vpsadminos/docs/user-guide/users.md

 a different user namespace, they don't have access to each other's data, even when the container is breached.

-Every container belongs to one user, only unprivileged containers are supported.
-Let's create a user:
+Every container belongs to one user and all containers are running as unprivileged.
+Let's create a new user:

 ```bash
 osctl user new --ugid 5000 --offset 666000 --size 65536 myuser01